TheOdinProject/ruby-exercises/README.md

 Which should print a few lines about not finding any examples.
 This is ok and means it's working!

+If your shell reports that it cannot find the rspec binary, it may be necessary to run the following command:

+    rbenv rehash

 ## Usage

 Each directory contains a read me with instructions for the exercises within them.